 Editor’s Note: The situation in Hong Kong regarding closures and restrictions on opening hours due to the coronavirus is constantly evolving.
-Though public pools have now opened, the leisure and toddler pools remain closed for now and many places have restrictions on numbers and certain areas (such as spectator stands and jacuzzis), so do check before visiting them.
-Private pools, hotels and clubhouses are open but are often allowing members only or restricting the number of guests, so please do call and check their policies before heading out.
+Though public pools have now opened, many places have restrictions on numbers and certain areas (such as spectator stands and jacuzzis) are still closed, so do check before visiting them.
+Private pools, hotels and clubhouses are open but are often opening the kids’ swimming pools for a shorter duration during the day, allowing members or hotel guests only or restricting the numbers, so please do call and check their policies before heading out.

 Kid-Friendly Public Swimming Pools In Hong Kong

 While many activities in Hong Kong are expensive, it’s a great relief that all public swimming pools in the city are easily accessible and affordable.

 Cost: The fixed price at all these pools is $17 per person on weekdays and $19 on weekends and public holidays.
 For children (aged 3 to 13 years) and seniors, it’s $8 on weekdays and $9 on weekends and public holidays.
 Toddlers under 3 years go free.

 Monthly passes: For our swimming enthusiasts out there, monthly passes are also available at $300 per adult and $150 per child, full-time student, disabled person (and their minder) or senior.
 Click here for more information on prices.

 Child-friendly facilities: Some of the most popular public swimming pools in Hong Kong has leisure and toddler pools with water slides, tunnels and floating animals.